Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/1_Setting_Pws/README.md

 There are three differents ways to setup passwords on M5Core2 to start with the activity __Mission 1__.

-- [__No Password__](https://drive.google.com/file/d/1fOZCKOuV1MrZpUNs763PjB2Sa5gwvQAe/view?usp=drive_link).
+- [__No Password__](https://www.canva.com/design/DAGJhwOPNfA/C7i4j-8NuAyaVB4WW4ZQLg/watch?utm_content=DAGJhwOPNfA&utm_campaign=designshare&utm_medium=link&utm_source=editor).
 Just a friendly reminder: don't press any buttons!
 Thanks!

-- [__Default Password__](https://drive.google.com/file/d/18RvxggpWDpZ799pbPW8Q3ebRt-PpAhKP/view?usp=drive_link).
+- [__Default Password__](https://www.canva.com/design/DAGJh3x2cWc/WLy_dI8ckApegcX8nVluYw/watch?utm_content=DAGJh3x2cWc&utm_campaign=designshare&utm_medium=link&utm_source=editor).
 In this case the default Password is __BL_Cybr1__.
 Just wanted to let you know that you must press the first button to set the default password.

-- [__Custom Password__](https://drive.google.com/file/d/1GqKwXOCiPdErKvfx1m7Ts7tim9yZV36A/view?usp=drive_link).
-We highly recommend this option to involve the students, just press button B and enter the agreed 8 characters of the password agreed between the student and the teacher, for example __BL_cyb24__, at the end please press button B again for three seconds to set it.
+- [__Custom Password__](https://www.canva.com/design/DAGJhzixXtc/zuFnnSe0t3ZZR298o1uEjg/watch?utm_content=DAGJhzixXtc&utm_campaign=designshare&utm_medium=link&utm_source=editor).
+We highly recommend this option to involve the students, just press middle button on M5Core2, and enter the agreed 8 characters of the password agreed between the student and the teacher, for example __BL_cyb24__, at the end please press the middle button again for three seconds to set it.
+That is all!

 ## __Students:__